Our Best Learned Road Trip Travel Tips

 Final Thoughts

-The travel industry is finding its way back.
-More and more people are flying internationally (or domestic), they’re booking cruises again, and they’re heading back out on the open road.
-With the loosened Covid mandates, travel is definitely on the rise.
+The travel industry is booming, maybe too much so.
+But, that’s a conundrum for another day.
+More and more people are flying internationally (or domestic), they’re booking cruises, and they’re heading out on the open road.
+They’re even walking from point A to point B. Seemingly, the whole world is on the move.
 So, what do you think?
 Ready to take on a road trip?

 “Wherever you go becomes a part of you somehow.”
 Anita Desai